Akerdogmus/pdf2docx_converter/README.md

 # PDF to DOCX Converter
-Basic PDF to DOCX Converter.
+Basic PDF to DOCX Converter for Python.

 For using: